m-a-x-s-e-e-l-i-g/LGU-file-tools/README.md

 ## Credits
 I have no idea who created these tools, I found them on some forum and they work.
 I uploaded them here so they are easier to find and use, and to prevent them from getting lost.

+You'll find the source code here if you want to compile it yourself: [yosicovich/MediaNavMods] (https://github.com/yosicovich/MediaNavMods/tree/master/pc/lgutool)